-Dyslexia is word frequently tossed about when children have problems reading or learning.
+Dyslexia is a word frequently tossed about when children have problems reading or learning.
 Commons complaints that lead to the use of the word include letter reversals, poor reading comprehension and decreased reading fluency.
-These symptoms are also recognized as possible vision related problems cause by poor eye movement accuracy.
+These symptoms are also recognized as possible vision-related problems cause by poor eye movement accuracy.

 Is dyslexia a vision problem or a language problem?

 Attempting to define dyslexia can be confusing.
 The origin of the word is vague: “dys” meaning difficulty with and “lexia” meaning reading lends itself to broad interpretation.
 The best definition for dyslexia, from the International Dyslexia Association, says:

 “Dyslexia is a specific learning disability that is neurobiological in origin.
 It is characterized by difficulties with accurate and/or fluent word recognition and by poor spelling and decoding abilities.
 These difficulties typically result from a deficit in the phonological component of language that is often unexpected in relation to other cognitive abilities and the provision of effective classroom instruction.
 Secondary consequences may include problems in reading comprehension and reduced reading experience that can impede growth of vocabulary and background knowledge.”

 The research shows that the root cause of dyslexia is phonological processing, or how the brain processes sounds in language.
 Additionally, the prevalence of dyslexia is estimated to be between 5-20% of the population.

 Reading is a complex process involving language, speech, memory, and other processes, but all of these processes assume that the collection of the information to be processed is accurate, ie that the eyes work correctly and more accurately.
 We do know that poor eye movements lead to poor processing skills because the data to be processed was not collected accurately.